Dave’s authentic Chinese Pork Dumplings recipe is not just an appetizer. Oh no, it’s so good, it’s what’s for dinner!

 Experiment and find the right method for your skill level.
 No worries.
 No matter which way you wrap them, they will still taste delicious!

-Tips for Chinese Dumplings or Wontons
+Tips for Chinese Dumplings

 If the edges of your dumpling wrappers begin to dry out while you are perfecting your folding skills, put the wrappers in a damp paper towel in a sealed ziplock plastic bag to soften.